wavefrontHQ/install/test/README.md

 1. It spins up containers based on each image we test on (currently ubuntu 14.04 and centos6 and centos7)
 2. Runs a script on each container instance that installs dependencies
 3. Runs one-line-install on each container with all options set (proxy AND telegraf)
-4. Polls wavefront every 30 seconds.
+4. Polls wavefront every 30 seconds, searching for the metric and source for each container.
 5. The output will print either SUCCESS or FAILURE - when all containers have reported SUCCESS - all tests have passed.

 If a container does not report SUCCESS after several minutes, check the logs directory.
 If you need to dig deeper, you can attach a shell to any running container using `docker exec -it <container name> /bin/bash` to dig deeper.